-You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite, and I don’t need to say much more than that.
+You might know Courtnee Draper, the voice of Elizabeth in BioShock Infinite.
 She’s also got a Disney connection as the voice of Marvel’s White Tiger, and a Square Enix as Clemente in FFType-0.
 Besides her prominent and recent video game roles, she’s also known for appearing in The Jersey for five years at the turn of the millennium.

 You might also already know Bob Joles!
 As I post this in January 2017, we’re just one game away from my Marathon Journal coverage of Dirge of Cerberus, where he appears as the voice of Grimoire Valentine, and we’ll be seeing him again in Kingdom Hearts in Birth by Sleep, where he’s the voice of Sneezy the Dwarf.
 Since I’ve already written his bio for those two games, I think I’ll hold off on him here!